TCW22: Building a TEI Release

 remove the 'a').

 Run make log to generate the changelog.
-Then commit the changes.
+Then commit the

 Merge the release branch into released